Enemy of Entropy

 Stupak is back!
 Time to call your legislators again!

 This time it’s in the Senate, folks.
 In case you just crawled out from under a rock, I’m talking about the Stupak-Pitts amendment to the Affordable Health Care for America Act that was originally introduced in the House of Representatives by Democratic Representative Bart Stupak of Michigan and Republican Representative Joseph Pitts of Pennsylvania, along with a long list of Congresspersons.
-The bill tried to keep any federal funds from being used to pay for an abortion, but was also worded in such a way that it would have prohibited women from purchasing private coverage to cover abortions.
+The bill tried to keep any federal funds from being used to pay for an abortion but was also worded in such a way that it would have prohibited women from purchasing private coverage to cover abortions.
 That’s a ridiculous restriction on the reproductive freedom of every woman who needs health care, and an even further economic restriction on what private citizens can purchase with their own funds.
-Women would be losing coverage they have now!
+Women would be losing the coverage they have now!

 The letter I sent to my Senators last month was, like everything I send to Senator Isakson, not read as far as I could tell, because his office just responded with a form letter babbling about his religious beliefs.
 That’s a bit better than Senator Chambliss’ office, at least, which doesn’t even do that much.
 Still, that form letter was something of a straw breaking this particular camel’s back, and it inspired me to write another letter back to Senator Isakson, one that he hasn’t responded to at all.
 I’m not terribly surprised, as I asked that he not respond at all if his only response was going to be another form letter.
 Still, writing it prepared me, to a certain extent, to respond to the alert going out about the renewed Stupak amendment, which is why I mention it here.